 The Present of Presence

-I continue to uncover beautiful, broken pieces of me that I integrate into this beautiful mosaic called Sadie.
+Now, still, I am on a continuous journey to uncover beautiful, broken pieces of myself that I am integrating into this beautiful mosaic called Sadie.

 Every time I break, I build.